wendell916/Wendell/README.md

 Welcome to my GitHub profile!

-I'm Wendell, a Developing Cybersecurity Analyst with a knack for solving problems and building impactful solutions.
+I'm Wendell, a Developing Cybersecurity Analyst with a zeal for solving problems and building impactful solutions.

 ## 🚀 About Me
 - 🔒 Security-focused professional .